mega6453/AppiumWizard/README.md

   ####  During first launch
   First launch will verify the installation of the software components(i.e. WSL, Appium Server and drivers).
-If any of the component installation is not proper, then Appium Wizard will try to install it during the first time launch.
+If any of the component installation is not proper, then Appium Wizard will try to install it during the first time launch which may take sometime to complete it.

 ## How to Use
 1. Install Appium Wizard and Launch it.<br>